 includes $\sigma_T(w_{kl})$ which as a result of (\ref{eq:19}) could violate (\ref{eq:17}) for $T \ll 1$ (a requirement for setting $T$, c.f., (\ref{eq:12}) and Table \ref{tab:hyper-param}).
 There are two simple solutions to enforce (\ref{eq:17}).
 The first approach is to compute $\partial \mathcal{L}_T / \partial w_{kl}$ as given by (\ref{eq:20}), but clamping it based on (\ref{eq:17}).
 The second, and arguably simpler, approach is to use

-To appreciate the logic behind this approximation, note that for the vast majority of weights that are outside the sigmoid transitional region, equations \eqref{eq:21} and \eqref{eq:20} give almost identical values.
-On the other hand, although values given by \eqref{eq:21} and \eqref{eq:20}, after clamping, do differ for weights within the transitional region, these weights remain there for a very small fraction of the training time (as $\tau_l$ moves past them).
+To appreciate the logic behind this approximation, note that for the vast majority of weights that are outside the sigmoid transitional region, equations (\ref{eq:21}) and (\ref{eq:20}) give almost identical values.
+On the other hand, although values given by (\ref{eq:21}) and (\ref{eq:20}), after clamping, do differ for weights within the transitional region, these weights remain there for a very small fraction of the training time (as $\tau_l$ moves past them).
 This means that they would acquire their correct values through back-propagation once they are out of the transitional region.
 Also note that (\ref{eq:21}) is equivalent to only using the classification loss $\mathcal{L}$ (and not $L_{0,l}$) for updating weights, i.e.,